bumlang936/MechaCar_Statistical_Analysis/README.md

 3.)
 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-The linear model created can be used as a good predictor of mpg since it's multiple r-squared value was .7149 and had a p-value of 5.35e-11, which is well below the signficance level of .05.
-Since it has a multiple r-squared value of 0.7149, we can expect the linear model to accuaretly predict the mpg of 71.49% of all models.
+The linear model created can be used as a good predictor of mpg since it's multiple r-squared value was .7149 and had a p-value of 5.35e-11, which is well below the significance level of .05.
+Since it has a multiple r-squared value of 0.7149, we can expect the linear model to accurately  predict the mpg of 71.49% of all models.

 ## Summary Statistics on Suspension Coils

 1.)
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-The following image shows the results after using R-stuido to gather summary statistics on all the lots, and then on each lot individually:
+The following image shows the results after using R-studio to gather summary statistics on all the lots, and then on each lot individually:
 ![lot_variance](https://user-images.githubusercontent.com/75760493/115384512-c19a0a00-a19c-11eb-9270-dfeedbc30034.PNG)

 The results show that the PSI variance for all the lots was 62.3, which is below the max of 100 PSI.